-- We value diversity, equity, inclusion and full participation in community life. - We value the opportunity to work with other organizations to make the best use of community resources. - We value excellence through competent staff and volunteers. - We value innovation through the expertise of our staff, partners, volunteers and students. - We value a learning culture for skill development and growth. - We value equitable access for people to participate in our services.
+- We value inclusion and full participation in community life and will support and encourage individuals as they grow in their lives. - We value the opportunity to collaborate and cooperate with other organizations to make the best use of community resources. - We value excellence through competent staff and volunteers committed to high quality services and through accountability to the public and those we serve. - We value innovation through the creative application of our resources in responding to current and emerging needs.